 Barcelona is an eclectic mixture of people from around the world; however, the city has always stayed near and dear to its roots as the capital of Catalonia.
 Las Rambles is one of the most famous streets in Barcelona.
 The boulevard is lined with trees and filled with effervescent crowds.
 The restaurants set up tables and umbrellas outside their doors and the music is always flowing.
 Your guide shows you around the celebrated street en route to La Boqueria, Europe’s largest food market.
 Local fruit, from oranges to tomatoes, glows with fresh brightness.
 Bars are filled with people dining on small sandwiches and pastries.
 Bellota ham dangles from butcher shops.

 Soon you find yourself in the kitchen yearning to create traditional Catalan dishes.
 Follow the chef through each step of the preparation.
 The kitchen begins to fill with the aromas of fresh tomato and garlic.
 You taste the subtle sweet acid of tomato juice soaking into the bread in a dish of pan con tamate, topped with the luscious salty taste of jamón, a cured ham.
 When the dish is complete you indulge in the fideuas, a noodle dish filled with saffron, garlic, and a large assortment of fresh seafood.
+Overnight in Barcelona.

 The Penedes is a region outside of Barcelona that is wedged between the mountains and the sea.
 The flatland absorbs the diverse minerals that sweep through the soil, from both the sweet and salty Mediterranean air and the rugged mountain terrain, making the region a popular spot for vineyards.

 Your private transfer brings you to the winemaking region and you can make your way through the boutique wineries on the seat of a bicycle.
 The breeze is cool and comforting.
 The mountains drape across the sky and create a unique shadow in the distance.
 Mills decorate the countryside and you pass over small stone bridges.
 Rivers trickle and the earthen aromas of the landscape mix with the creamy scent of artisan cheeses and olive oils.
 Sip on a crisp glass of cava, a refreshing sparkling wine that often contains hints of citrus.
 Enjoy the depth of flavors throughout the day, from the wine to the scenery, and know that you’re sharing it with someone special.
+Overnight in Barcelona .

-Day 11: The Luxurious Open
+Day 11: Barcelona

 The day is yours to enjoy the splendor of Barcelona at your leisure.
 Spend time on the powdery golden sands of the Barceloneta Beach or stroll through the Museum of Catalonian art, celebrated for its collection of Romanesque work.
 Gaudi Guell Park was built in the early 20th century and is a reflection of the famous architects’ personal style.
-The entrance to the park is edged by two buildings that resemble gingerbread houses from an old fairytale.
+The entrance to the park is edged by two buildings that resemble gingerbread houses from an old fairy-tale.